-ED seeks Letters Rogatory to probe Nirav Modi's overseas biz, assets
+PNB fraud: Court allows ED plea for Letters Rogatory to probe Nirav's assets

-Mumbai: The Enforcement Directorate (ED) investigating the over Rs 11,000-crore PNB fraud case on Monday approached a Mumbai court seeking issuance of Letters Rogatory (LRs) for obtaining information about the overseas businesses and assets of diamantaire Nirav Modi.
+Mumbai: A special court on Monday allowed an Enforcement Directorate (ED) plea seeking issuance of Letters Rogatory (LRs) to six countries for obtaining information about the overseas businesses and assets of diamantaire Nirav Modi in the over Rs 11,000-crore PNB fraud case.

+Nirav Modi is a key accused in the PNB fraud case being investigated by the ED and other agencies.
+The central agency approached a special court set up under the Prevention of Money Laundering Act (PMLA) this morning with the plea seeking issuance of LRs in the case.

+Judge MS Azmi allowed the ED application after hearing the arguments of special public prosecutor Hiten Venegaonkar.
+"The application is allowed," the Judge said.

-"It is an application for issuance of LR under the Prevention of Money Laundering Act (PMLA) for recovery/seizure of proceeds of crime and collection of documents, evidence lying in Hongkong, USA, UK, UAE, South Africa and Singapore which are required in connection with the investigation," the ED said in its plea before the PMLA court.
+The ED, in its plea before the court, sought "issuance of LR under the PMLA for recovery/seizure of proceeds of crime and collection of documents, evidence lying in Hong Kong, the USA, the UK, the UAE, South Africa and Singapore which are required in connection with the investigation."

-Letters Rogatory are a request from a court of a sovereign nation to a court of another sovereign nation.
+Letters Rogatory are a request from a court of a sovereign nation to a court of another sovereign nation for judicial assistance in a case.

-Judge MS Azmi on Monday heard the arguments of special public prosecutor Hiten Venegaonkar.
 The ED told the court that Nirav Modi established various firms, including Diamond R US, Solar Exports, Stellar Diamond, Firestar Diamond, and became an integrated diamond manufacturer who bought rough diamonds, sold polished ones and other stones and also designed jewellery.
 His business consisted of trading in rough and polished diamonds, private label jewellery manufacturing and sale in the name and style of 'Nirav Modi' and 'Firestars' as well as production of unlabelled jewellery for third parties, the ED said.

 "He spread his business operations in various countries, including Hong Kong, USA, UK, UAE, South Africa and Singapore.
 He had apparently got issued multiple high value Letters of Undertaking (LoUs) in favour of his firms/ companies from Punjab National bank which resulted in disbursement of funds as per the SWIFT messages sent by PNB," the ED said in its plea before the court.